 What is special about this course?

-Students should have a recognised learning disability, or a lifelong condition which limits their learning ability.
+There are no formal entry requirements for this course however, students should have a recognised learning disability, or a lifelong condition which limits their learning ability.

 - English and Communication

 - Information Technology